 - Personnel must always wear gloves and appropriate PPE (e.g. disposable lab coat in OAR facilities, lab coat in external laboratories) when handling animals, cages or administering agents.
 PPE used should be discarded in biohazard containers located in procedure rooms prior to exiting the facility.

 - Personnel must wash their hands before leaving the room or animal facility.

 Use of Agent

-- Reconstitution/dilution of the rDNA or synthetic nucleic acid will NOT be permitted in OAR facilities.
+- Reconstitution/dilution of the agent will NOT be permitted in OAR facilities.

 - All contaminated materials used by the investigator (needles, syringes, vials, gloves, etc.) must be properly disposed of in the appropriate biohazard containers, i.e., needles, syringes and vials placed in a sharps container, and gloves, etc. placed in the biohazard box/container.
 Biohazard containers are located in procedure rooms.

 Upon initial animal inoculation, the PI will label cages with the grey "ABSL-1 rDNA or synthetic nucleic acid" card which may be obtained from OAR staff.
 Cage card includes the statement: "Waste in this cage must be disposed of in a RED BIOHAZARD BAG.
 Waste must not be landfilled."

 - Waste from cages labeled with a grey card must be placed in a RED BIOHAZARD BAG.

 - If research staff wish to change the cage prior to the regular husbandry schedule, s/he may do so with the following precautions: